arbertrary/decker-time-capsule/resource/template/help-page.md

 :   Recursively removes all generated files from the project directory.

-`decker plan`

-:   Prints a list of all source files found in the project directory and the
-    targets calculated from them.

 `decker publish`

 :   Publishes the generated files to a remote location using `rsync` if the